clintgrove/databricks-devops/README.md

-Running this from Azure Devops
+Running this from Azure Devops or GitHub Actions